-Income not distributed is included in net assets attributable to unit holders.
-Movements in net assets attributable to unit holders are recognised in the Statement of Comprehensive Income as finance costs.
+Income not distributed is included in net assets attributable to unitholders.
+Where the Fund's units are classified as financial liabilities, movements in net assets attributable to unitholders are recognised in the Statement of Comprehensive Income as finance costs.

 (j) Due from/to brokers